About WIlliam Stone Images

 About William Stone's Photography Post Production

-While I am a strong believer in the notion that execution of an artistic outdoor photograph begins in the field and with the camera, it is undeniable that the final result depends a great deal on mastering the tools available to us in the digital darkroom.
+While we are a strong believer in the notion that execution of an artistic outdoor photograph begins in the field and with the camera, it is undeniable that the final result depends a great deal on mastering the tools available to us in the digital darkroom.
 Indeed, this is where one begins to develop and refine their vision as an outdoor photographer.
 As Ansel Adams said, "The negative is comparable to the composer's score and the print to its performance."
-As such, I do use Lightroom and Photoshop post-processing on some of my fine art lightly.
+As such, I do use Lightroom and Photoshop post-processing on some of our fine art lightly.

-The most important aspect of my camera gear is to be able to travel as small and lightweight as possible while having the maximum image quality and resolution for producing sizeable fine art prints.
-For this reason, I use five different cameras for my shots.
+The most important aspect of our camera gear is to be able to travel as small and lightweight as possible while having the maximum image quality and resolution for producing sizeable fine art prints.
+For this reason, We use five different cameras for our shots.

 About William Stone's Stock Photography

-Apart from the images on my website, I have made available for license over a million stock photography pictures which will give you the right to use them legally in different ways, whilst I retain the copyright of on the photos.
+Apart from the images on our website, we have made available for license over a million stock photography pictures which will give you the right to use them legally in different ways, whilst we retain the copyright of on the photos.
 If you will like to know more and wish to have access to these fine art and images, please do not hesitate to contact me.